noahehall/nodeproto/README.md

   - focuses on full stack node+react apps running on AWS
   - vagrant + docker in dev (todo)
   - docker in prod (todo)
+  - this project will become the base for the core nirvai web app

 - hard requirements for develop branch
   - dependency requirements